 This document includes information on how the council will carry out its functions and deal with applications under the Licensing Act 2003.

-This draft revised policy only reflects minor amendments, reformatting for clearer reference, deletion of reference to Designated Public Places Orders (now rescinded), inclusions of new requirements implemented through the Immigration Act 2016 and changes to some mandatory conditions and inclusion of the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendments Order) 2014.
+This draft revised policy only reflects minor deletions, reformatting for clearer reference, deletion of reference to Designated Public Places Orders (now rescinded), Replacement of Safe Clubbing and Safer Nightlife, sections 40-41 Anti Social Behavior Act 2003, drinks promotions and binge drinking, and inclusion of Human Rights Act 1998, closure notices and closure order, new requirements implemented through the Immigration Act 2016, and changes to some mandatory conditions and inclusions of the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendments Order) 2014.

 Responsible Authorities such as the police, premises licence holders or their representatives and members of the public are welcome to send in their views regarding the policy statement.
 Any views or comments can be forwarded to email@example.com or to the council in writing to the Licensing Managers, MyCouncil, Landmark Place, High Street, Slough, SL1 1JL.